-Notice the restricted process clearly is just a function of $M(x)$ and the stack at $x$( $\{\zeta_{(x,\cdot)}\}$).
-Hence the above observation says that after the labeled system has fixated the distribution of the particles labeled $(x,\cdot)$ and the other local statistics defined in \eqref{not21} are just functions of the stack $\{\zeta_{(x,j)}:j\in\N\}$ at $x$ and $M(x)$ (the renormalized odometer value at $x$).
-We also note that there might be particles labeled $(x\pm 1, \cdot )$ in the interval $((x-1)K,(x+1)K)$ after fixation.
-However the stack at $x$ allows us to determine the distribution of particles labeled $(x,\cdot)$.
-This fact will be crucially used in the proof of Lemma \ref{key1}.
+Notice that the single site process clearly is just a function of $M(x)$ and the stack at $x$ i.e., $\left(\{\zeta_{(x,\cdot)}\}\right)$.
+Hence the above observation says that after the labeled system has fixated, the distribution of the particles labeled $(x,\cdot),$ and the other local statistics defined in \eqref{not21}, are just functions of the stack elements $\{\zeta_{(x,j)}:1\le j \le M(x)\}$ where $M(x)$ is the renormalized odometer value at $x$.